HaiderZaidiDev/FBI-Command-Terminal-ICS3U/README.md

 This is an "FBI-Command Terminal" made in Python.

 This program has the following features:
-* Login system that requires an input for the agent number and password.
+* A login system that takes input in the form of an agent number and departmental password.
-  * Currently the log-in system uses lists, therefore, different usernames and passwords can be mixed and matched.
-Actively working on a method to counter-act this.
+  * The login system scans the file userData to determine the if the agent number and departmental password were correct.
+Passwords stored in the userData file are encryped in hexadecimals.

 * Encode ASCII messages into Hexadecimal.
 * Decode Hexadecimal messages into ASCII.